-Cycling in snow and ice: how to stay safe - Cycling Weekly
+Cycling in snow and ice: how to stay safe and have fun - Cycling Weekly

 The cold winds we’re experiencing are being blasted over from Russia rendering ‘feels like’ temperatures as low as -15°C.

-There are yellow and amber weather warnings in place across southern and eastern England as well as the Midlands, Scotland and Wales – parts of the country are told to expect to up 20 centimetres of snow before Wednesday.
+There are yellow and amber weather warnings in place across southern and eastern England as well as the Midlands and Wales, with a red being issued in Scotland – parts of the country are told to expect to up 50 centimetres of snow in the second half of the week.

 Whilst elsewhere in the world the UK’s inability to function under snowfall is considered laughable, we know that as soon as the white stuff begins to drop we can expect traffic chaos.